drake-young/Machine_Learning_Final_Project/README.md

 A comparative evaluation of the performance and overhead of both Locality-Sensitive Hahsing and Classification when used in a search-by-image application.

-There currently exist two notebooks, a grayscale and an RGB version that perform the same functionality both with and without the color channels.
-The two notebooks are fully documented with markdown, and act as their own READMEs.
+There currently exist four notebooks, a grayscale and an RGB version for both LSH and linear search-by-image applications.
+The notebooks are fully documented with markdown, and act as their own READMEs.